MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 # Creating Generative AI Experiences with the Microsoft Cloud: A Guide for ISVs

+Welcome to your guide to creating unique Generative AI (GenAI) experiences with the Microsoft Cloud.
+As an **independent software vendor (ISV)**, you're in a prime position to harness the power of GenAI to innovate and deliver captivating solutions to your customers.

+**What is Microsoft Cloud?**
-The [Microsoft Cloud](https://www.microsoft.com/en-us/microsoft-cloud/what-is-microsoft-cloud), a comprehensive and integrated platform, empowers organizations with a suite of products including Azure AI, Microsoft 365, Microsoft Fabric, and more.
-For independent software vendors (ISVs), this platform unlocks the potential to innovate and deliver captivating Generative AI (GenAI) experiences to customers.
-Generative AI, as a transformative technology, has the ability to create fresh content, generate code, offer intelligent suggestions, and respond to inquiries.
-GenAI with broad AI stack is transforming industries across the globe, and Microsoft Cloud is at the forefront of this revolution.
+The [Microsoft Cloud](https://www.microsoft.com/en-us/microsoft-cloud/what-is-microsoft-cloud) is a comprehensive and integrated platform offering a wide range of capabilities and services.
+It includes Azure AI, Microsoft 365, Microsoft Fabric, and more, putting it at the forefront of the global Generative AI revolution.

-In this guide, we explore how ISVs can harness the extensive features of Microsoft Cloud to craft unique Generative AI applications.
-Discover how to surface your proprietary data and functionality into Microsoft 365, a hub of productivity and collaboration for millions.
-Learn to incorporate Azure AI's advanced capabilities into your applications, Or, craft brand-new Generative AI experiences.
-This guide aims to provide you with a clear framework and essential insights, helping you build confidently in the dynamic field of Generative AI.
+This platform allows you to surface your proprietary data and functionality into various areas, including Microsoft 365, a hub of productivity and collaboration accessed by millions.

-Microsoft Cloud offers a wide range of capabilities and services that are both versatile and customizable.
-This means you can adapt and build upon them to create solutions that really make a difference, delivering extra value to your customers.
+This guide helps you navigate the expansive possibilities available across the Microsoft Cloud ecosystem.

+**What are Copilots?**
 We refer to a copilot as an AI-powered virtual assistant that enhances user productivity by assisting humans with complex cognitive tasks, providing contextual suggestions, and driving data-rich insights.
 These copilots can be grounded in specific customer or ISV data and context, offering an opportunity for ISVs to create generative AI experiences that understand business-specific data.
-Copilots seamlessly integrate into software applications, using natural language for intuitive communication.

-For ISVs, developing a copilot can enrich applications with AI capabilities and provide a differentiated user experience, leading to improved user engagement and productivity.

-> [!NOTE]
-> While "copilot"  refers to the general concept of a generative AI assistant, "Copilot" refers to specific Microsoft products, such as Microsoft 365 Copilot or Dynamics 365 Copilot that ISVs can integrate with.

-This guide serves as a compass, helping ISVs navigate the broad field of generative AI experiences, powered by the Microsoft Cloud.
-Our goal is to offer scenario-led guidance that assists ISVs in selecting the most suitable patterns and technologies for their unique requirements.
-We provide a concise overview of each pattern within this guide.
-For a deeper understanding, we encourage you to explore the detailed content available through our provided links.
-In this guide, we explore three main approaches that ISVs can use to craft Generative AI experiences on Microsoft Cloud:

-1. **Surface your data and services into Microsoft’s Copilots:**  This approach is designed for ISVs wishing to integrate their data and services into Microsoft's Copilots.
-The focus is using plugins and Graph connectors to enhance user experiences.

-1. **Create copilots anywhere, with minimal coding and optional Microsoft data integration:** This approach is for ISVs aiming to enrich their apps with Microsoft's data and tools, or who want to create their own AI assistants with Azure.
-It involves making use of the Microsoft Graph API, Copilot Studio plugins, Teams AI Library, or enabling customers to create their own copilot experiences with your data via connectors.

-1. **Full Control: Build Your Own (BYO) end-to-end AI experiences:** This approach is geared towards ISVs seeking to craft entirely new AI experiences or copilots using tools such as Azure AI Studio and Semantic Kernel.
-It offers maximum control and customization, providing limitless possibilities.
+## Scenarios and Approaches

 :::image type="complex" source="media/isv-genai-approaches.png" alt-text="Diagram showing Microsoft Copilot components, AI orchestration, and the underlying Microsoft Cloud infrastructure." border="false":::
 A diagram listing the three copilot extensibility ISV approaches.
 First, extend Copilot allows you to surface your data and service into Microsoft’s Copilots.
 Second, create copilots allows you to create copilots anywhere with minimal coding and optional Microsoft data ingestion.
 Third, full control allows you to build your own end-to-end AI experiences.
 Each of the three options has more details that are outlined in the following text.
 :::image-end:::

-Each option varies in complexity and effort.
-Adopting existing Microsoft Copilots is straightforward, extending them with plugins requires minimal effort, and crafting a new copilot experience might need design, science, and engineering.

-## Scenarios
+This guide provides scenario-led guidance to assist ISVs in navigating the expansive field of GenAI on Microsoft Cloud.
+Our aim is to help you select the most suitable patterns and technologies for your unique requirements, arranged in three high-level approaches to crafting AI experiences.

 Our **approaches** are broken into **patterns** based on **scenarios** to help you navigate the most appropriate path for your scenario and requirements.

+> [!IMPORTANT]
+> Please note, these approaches and their patterns **are not mutually exclusive**.
+They can be combined to create a tailored solution that best fits your unique requirements and scenarios.

 **Approach 1: Surface your data and services into Microsoft’s Copilots:**

+This approach is designed for ISVs wishing to integrate their data and services into Microsoft's Copilots.
+The focus is using plugins and Graph connectors to enhance user experiences.

 :::row:::
     :::column:::